oplS16projects/Erardi-Cushing-Bainbridge-PrismBlogging/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### James Erardi @jwerardi (leader)
-is the team lead.
+is the team leader.
 Additionally, James will work on the web client.

 ### Alex Cushing @alexcushing
 will work on the GUI client.